-1Product labels will be bulk ordered to be placed as a complement to existing nutrition labels on vending machines, as well as to be placed near items of interest in Ram's Head Market and the Blue Ram Market and the two dining hall locations.
+1Product labels will be bulk ordered, to be placed as a complement to existing nutrition labels on vending machines, as well as to be placed near items of interest in Ram's Head Market and the Blue Ram Market and the two dining hall locations.
 Bulk order price based off of five labels citing different concerns: environmental, animal welfare, carcinogens/disease causing agents, nutrition concerns, and working standards/exploitation.

 Quantities listed here are based off of the five label categories and 600 individual labels per category.
 These labels can be stored long-term and will allow for new